 The law has some positive aspects, including a requirement for companies to follow the reporting requirements of the Extractive Industries Transparency Initiative, and to conduct Environmental and Social Impact Assessments – albeit after receiving a license.

-“The real threat to minerals fuelling economic growth in Afghanistan is corruption and conflict, not transparency or community consultation,” said Carter.
+“The real threat to minerals fuelling economic growth in Afghanistan is corruption and conflict, not transparency or community consultation,” said Smith.
 "The Afghan government should take this chance to create world-class governance for a world-class mining sector.”